Note: this post talks about mental illness and suicide.

 All the pics already in this post, plus these.
-L-R: Running a Hula Hustle dressed as Moana with my friend dressed as Lilo; Running the first part of the RWF 10K with a big group of Subbers; Finishing the Winter Beach Run 5-miler knowing I made my time goal.
-I also love this one because that shirt makes me happy.
+Left: Running a Hula Hustle dressed as Moana with my friend dressed as Lilo.
+Right: Running the first part of the RWF 10K with a big group of Subbers.

 Race Experience You Would Repeat in A Heartbeat